alphagov/govuk-developer-docs/source/manual/get-started.html.md

 1. Add the name of your user manifest file (`<FIRSTNAMELASTNAME>.pp`) into the list of `users::usernames` in [`hieradata_aws/integration.yaml`][integration-aws-hiera].

-1. Create a pull request with these changes and ask a developer in your team to review it.
+1. Create a pull request with these changes and ask your tech lead to review it.

     Once the pull request has been [reviewed][merging], you can merge it and the pull request will automatically deploy to the integration environment.